Office Design that Makes Teamwork Easier

 - Closing people off:

-Walls and partitions do protect employees from noisy brainstorming sessions and prying eyes, but if you are looking for creative teamwork it also stymies the flow of information within a workspace.
+Walls and partitions do protect employees from noisy brainstorming sessions and prying eyes, but if you are looking for creative teamwork it also stymies the flow of information within a work space.
 High-walled cubicles prevent conversations and chance encounters, and individual employees end up working in isolation.
 This is fine for jobs that require high levels of concentration and focus, but it is a destroyer for creativity and teamwork.

 Uncomfortable furniture and cramped spaces mean that most employees will want to keep collaborative meetings as short as possible and this hampers creativity.
 Adjustable chairs that are well padded and have adequate back support, as well as good ventilation and plenty of fresh air, are vital in team environments.

-Motivate teams through design:
+Motivate teams through your office design:

 The design of their office space can have a significant impact on individuals and teams, which in turn impacts productivity.
 Teams function best in open plan, user-friendly spaces that have a warm and comfortable ambience with good lighting and plenty of fresh air.